John Fetterman: Iran

-Israeli-Palestinian conflict
+Israeli–Palestinian conflict

 Fetterman with Israeli president Isaac Herzog on June 25, 2024.
-In the background is an Israeli volcanic ash artwork.

-Fetterman strongly supports Israel and the Israel–United States relationship.
-During his campaign, he said that as a U.S. senator he would "lean in" on the "relationship between the United States and Israel", adding that the U.S.–Israel relationship "is a special one that needs to be safeguarded, protected, supported and nurtured through legislation and all available diplomatic efforts in the region".
+Fetterman strongly supports Israel, its policies, and its relationship with the U.S. During his campaign, he said that as a U.S. senator he would "lean in" on the "relationship between the United States and Israel", adding that the U.S.–Israel relationship "is a special one that needs to be safeguarded, protected, supported and nurtured through legislation and all available diplomatic efforts in the region".
 He supports United States military aid to Israel, including Iron Dome funding.
 Fetterman criticized congressional Democrats who voted against Iron Dome funding, calling them "fringe" and "extreme".
 He has said he supports "Israel's right to defend itself" and is "passionate" in his opposition to the Boycott, Divestment and Sanctions movement.
 He supported an anti-BDS law signed by Pennsylvania governor Tom Wolf that barred Pennsylvania from entering into contracts with companies that boycott Israel.
-He supported a two-state solution and the expansion of the Abraham Accords, the Arab-Israeli agreements brokered during the first Trump administration.
-By 2025, Fetterman opposed a two-state solution, saying in a meeting with J Street President Jeremy Ben-Ami "You can't reform a carton of sour milk" in reference to the Palestinians and that he had never met an Arab person who would condemn Hamas.
-Notes from the meeting read: "Correction, Only a single Arab he has met with that staff was present for wouldn't outright condemn Hamas."
+He was initially in support of a two-state solution and the expansion of the Abraham Accords, the Arab-Israeli set of agreements brokered during the first Trump administration.
+By 2025, Fetterman opposed a two-state solution, saying in a meeting with J Street President Jeremy Ben-Ami "You can't reform a carton of sour milk" in reference to the Palestinians, and that he had never met an Arab person who would condemn Hamas.
+Notes from the meeting read: "Correction, only a single Arab he has met with that staff was present for wouldn't outright condemn Hamas."